GlacioHack/xdem/doc/source/cli_accuracy.md

 The logging output is printed in the terminal, showing the different steps.
 For instance, we can see that the coregistration converged in three iterations.

-Finally, a report is created (both in HTML and PDF formats) in the output directory.
+Finally, a report is created (both in HTML and PDF (if activated in the config file) formats) in the output directory.

 We can visualize the report of our workflow above: